mdb/node-slack-integrator/README.md

   },

   // https://hooks.slack.com/services/<YOUR_HOOK_PATH>
-  hookPath: 'the path to your Slack instance's hook endpoint' });
+  hookPath: "the path to your Slack instance's hook endpoint" });
 ```